gnu-mcu-eclipse/arm-none-eabi-gcc-xpack/README.md

 reserved to [Liviu Ionescu](https://github.com/ilg-ul).

-The binary distributions include several open-source components; the corresponding licenses are available in the `gnu-mcu-eclipse/licenses` folder.
+The binary distributions include several open-source components; the corresponding licenses are available in the `.content/gnu-mcu-eclipse/licenses` folder of the installed package.